RCHG/rchg.github.io/_posts/2015-10-29-Fortran-Notes.md

 - **assumed-shape array**: it is a non-pointer(!) dummy argument array that takes its shape from the associated actual argument array (by actual I mean the array that is introduced or demanded by the main program when it is called the subprogram or procedure).
 It is interesting to combine this approach with the size() instrinc procedure that gives the actual size of an array.
 We then can obtain within the procedure the size of the array and use this integer value inside the subprogram.
 For example to allocate an intent(out) array with the correct dimensions.
 - **deferred-shape array**: is an allocatable array (it has the ALLOCATABLE attribute and a specified rank but their bounds are set by allocation or argument association) or array pointer.
 - **automatic array**: it is explicit-shape and *local*.
 It is usually in subprograms and the bounds are set when the subprogram is called

+*Note* here that how the arrays are implemented and defined in a specific programming language is crucial, as it is the main basic piece used to build all the scientific computations.
+It is illustrative to compare the evolution of the several arrays on the different languages: Fortran, Python, C. In particular, the several libraries on Haskell due to the central role that the type system has in this functional programming language.
+{.smallblock}

 #### Examples